-The Europeans who worked for the trading companies had help from the native peoples, who knew the landscape better and could provide tips on how to hunt beaver.
-Native Americans took their furs to trading posts or buildings that supplied things to trade.
-This means that people would offer objects, such as beaver furs, in exchange for another item, such as wool, axes, beads, and silk.
-These buildings provided the native people with items that were unavailable to them before.
-There were European goods and objects that the Native Americans did not have the technology to create on their own.
-Today, most items are stamped with the country that made them.
-Even our clothing has a “made in” label.
+The Europeans who worked for the trading companies had help from the native peoples who knew the landscape better and could provide tips on how to hunt beaver.
+Native Americans took their furs to trading posts or buildings that supplied items to trade.
+Objects, such as beaver furs, were traded in exchange for wool, axes, beads, or silk.
+These buildings provided native people with items that were unavailable to them before.

 This story is part of the Wisconsin Historical Museum Mini Tour